FIWARE-Ops/FIWARE-Legal/docs/PersonalDataProtectionPolicy.md

 (Art.
 6 (1) point (f) GDPR)**

-Where necessary, we process your data for reasons beyond fulfilling the contract, e.g. for the purposes of the legitimate interests pursued by us or by a third party.
+Where necessary, we process your data for reasons beyond fulfilling the contract, e.g., for the purposes of the legitimate interests pursued by us or by a third party.
 Examples:

 *   For the purposes stated in our Bylaws with regard to Membership